jpjones76/SeisIO.jl/docs/DevGuides/time.md

 * *t_new* is the start time of the next segment in data vector *Xᵢ*
 * *n_new* is the expected number of samples in the next segment of *Xᵢ*

-`check_for_gap!` acts as a more specfic case of `t_extend` that operates on a GphysData structure where `n_new` is known and no time gaps are possible in the new segment.

 This function has a mini-API below.

 `W = t_win(T::Array{Int64, 2}, Δ::Int64)`